paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 There are other applications where the use of the Build Plan buildpack would enable a build that would be hard if not impossible to detect automatically, or to make an image as small as possible.

-A great example of this would be something like an app that has a simple Nodejs frontend and has a Go backend.
+An example of this would be an app that has a simple Nodejs frontend and has a Go backend.
 You could add the Node Engine and Build Plan buildpack to the order grouping of your build and write a `plan.toml` that required the node engine during launch.
 This would force the Node Engine buildpack's detection to pass and the build phase would install the node engine into the image and make it available during build.

-There are countless different scenarios that you could propose that are either made possible by using the Build Plan buildpack, so we encourage everyone to check it out, play with it, and see what you can do with it.
+There are countless scenarios that you could propose that are made possible by using the Build Plan buildpack, so we encourage everyone to check it out, play with it, and see what you can do with it.
 If you have any questions you can always feel free to ask us using any of the platforms listed